 Pharmacies may not use or accept form or pre-filled prescriptions to dispense controlled substances.

-Pharmacies may only dispense Schedule II controlled substances based on a written or electronic prescription that complies with all applicable law pertaining to the provision of controlled substances.
+Pharmacies may only dispense Schedule II controlled substances based on a written or electronic prescription that complies with all applicable laws and regulations for prescribing and dispensing controlled substances.